4nn3-50ph13/seg3103_playground/Lab01/README.md

 ExUnit is built directly into Elixir

-To run the tests
+To run the tests in WSL 2:

 ```
-./bin/test
+$ ./bin/test
 ```

 Here is the output of the tests